-Information Source: Administering office; Enforcement Support Division, Office of Enforcement.
+Information Source: Administering office; Office of Enforcement, Enforcement Support Division.

-Fair Mousing Assistance Program (FHAP) (State and Local Agencies Program)
+Fair Housing Assistance Program (FHAP) (State and Local Agencies Program)

 Assists state and local agencies that administer fair housing laws.

 Nature of Program: Assists state and local agencies that administer fair housing laws certified by HUD as "substantially equivalent" to the Fair Housing Act or Title VIII of the Civil Rights Act of 1968.
 This assistance includes support for complaint processing, training, technical assistance, data and information systems, and other fair housing projects.
 The program is designed to build coordinated intergovernmental enforcement of fair housing laws and provide incentives for states and localities to assume a greater share of the responsibility for administering fair housing laws.